veganpalsusto/palsusto-web-hugo-source/content/custom-orders/slider.md

 content:
   slides:
     - title: We have custom orders available
-      content: Slide to see prices and configurations for direct customers.
+      content: Contact us to know more.
       align: center
       background:
         position: right